 Tricky Access to the Brew Lake Trailhead

 The Brew Lake trail, which has at least three access points, none with signs, however, the trail itself is well marked.
 So once you find the trail markers you will have found the Brew Lake trail.
 The various ways are not very straight forward and active logging in the area seems to effect the access points almost yearly.
 Brew Lake in the past was often reached by starting at Brandywine Falls Provincial Park and hiking along train tracks for a couple kilometres before reaching a barely marked Brew Lake trailhead at the edge of the train tracks.
 This access is long and tedious, parking is a big problem, and of course walking along the train tracks is illegal.
 There is a better and shorter access point further up the Brew Lake Trail, accessible from the Brew Main Road and seems to currently be the shortest summer hiking route.
 This is the best trailhead for the foreseeable future.
 This area is home to the Whistler RV Park and Campground, and despite the logging road leading to the unmarked trailhead to Brew Lake, it is not too difficult to find.
-From the Sea to Sky Highway (16 kilometres south of Whistler Village at Village Gate Boulevard), turn right onto Brew Creek Road.
-See the map below for detailed directions and parking and trailhead locations.
+From the Sea to Sky Highway (16.3 kilometres south of Whistler Village at Village Gate Boulevard), turn right when you see the sign for Whistler RV Park onto Brew Creek Road.
+In just 600 metres continue straight onto the gravel road (Brew Main FSR).
+See the maps below for detailed directions and parking and trailhead locations.
 This route is considerably shorter than the longer, train track trespassing route that has been used in the past.

 Brew Lake Map v18